About FAMA Ministries

 Former Board and Team Members

-FAMA Ministries wishes to acknowledge the particular contributions of the following individuals who served as part of the FAMA Board in its earlier years: Pastor Isaac Bujambi, David Crook, Kurt Ebrahim, Maria Ebrahim, and Ainsley Wallace.
+FAMA Ministries wishes to acknowledge the particular contributions of the following individuals who served as part of the FAMA Board in its earlier years: Pastor Isaac Bujambi, David Crook, Ken Jones, Kurt Ebrahim, Maria Ebrahim, and Ainsley Wallace.